 It’s great for egoboo, but nice to meet your readers, too.

-We would be interested in further examples of egoboo or variants as a verb.
+We would be interested in any examples of "egoboo" as a verb.

 In the compilation of some entries, HDSF has drawn extensively on corresponding entries in OED.